 Nocebo: Placebo’s evil twin

 The power of suggestion is a double-edged sword.
-If you expect a treatment to help you, it’s more likely to do so.
+If you expect a treatment to help you, it may be more likely to do so.
 And if you expect a treatment will be harmful, you are more likely to experience negative effects.
 That phenomenon is called the “nocebo effect” (from the Latin “I shall harm”).
 For example, if you tell a person that a headache is a common side effect of a particular medication, that person is more likely to report headaches even if they are actually taking a placebo.
 The power of expectation is formidable and probably plays a significant role in the benefits and the side effects of commonly prescribed medications.

 Is the power of the placebo effect rising?

-A fascinating new study examined the impact of the placebo effect in 84 trials of nerve pain treatments that took place over the last 23 years.
+A fascinating study examined the impact of the placebo effect in 84 trials of nerve pain treatments that took place over the prior 23 years.
 The researchers found that the placebo effect has become remarkably stronger, but this observation was only noted in U.S. studies.
 Why?
 One theory is that the flood of direct-to-consumer drug advertising in the U.S. (which is not allowed in most other countries) increases patients’ expectations that a medication will help them.
 Stronger and higher expectations of a drug’s effectiveness may translate into a bigger placebo effect.

 Another theory links the rising effectiveness of placebos to the research trials themselves: the larger, more expensive, and more elaborate the trial, the higher the expectations of the study participants.
 Trials of this type tend to be more common in the U.S. than elsewhere.